 In terms of difficulty, both mountains are graded PD and are about the same difficulty.
 In the words of mountaineer, Alan Arnette: "Mount Elbrus is kind of like an extra high Rainier or Mont Blanc".

-The main difference is the altitude (4,810m vs 5,642 meters) making acclimatisation more important on Elbrus.
+The main difference is the altitude (4,810m vs 5,642m) making acclimatisation more important on Elbrus.
 Also, Elbrus is much colder than Mont Blanc and requires more organisation.

 There are two main approaches to climb Elbrus - the South and North side routes.
 Elbrus has several other routes, but these only get a few ascents every year.

 The most popular route on Mount Elbrus is via the south side.
 If you have limited high altitude mountaineering experience, then this route is for you!

 It is the easiest, safest and fastest way to climb Elbrus.